DotNetPlus/ReswPlus/README.md

 _String formatting in C++ is quite different and more complicated than in C#/VB.Net.
 ReswPlus provides a way to use the same string templates as you use in .Net (via `String.Format`) but in your C++ project, making your resource files shareable with .Net libraries and simplifying your code._

 🗨 [Use .Net String Formatting](https://github.com/reswplus/ReswPlus/wiki/Features:-.Net-String-Formatting-for-Cpp)

+## Tools
+In addition to features to enrich resw files, ReswPlus also provides some interesting tools to improve your productivity or make it easier to use/support resw files in your workflow and localization process.

+### Convert from/to Android XML files
+This is very unfortunate, but not all localization tools and localization companies support recovery files.
+This is even more of an issue when you want to support Pluralization, as resw does not support it by default.
+To resolve this issue, ReswPlus now includes a converter to and from Android XML files, a format that supports string pluralization and supported by all tools available on the market.

+Simply right click on the resw associated to the default language of your app and select `ReswPlus > Export to Android XML format`.
+To convert the Android files once localized, you can use the command-line tool provided with the nuget package (packages/ReswPlusLib.xxxx/Tools/ReswPlusCmd\ReswPlusCmd.exe with the following arguments `xml-to-resw -i <folder path> <output path>`.

+If you don't want to use Visual Studio to convert your resw files to Android XML files, you can use the same command-line tool with the following arguments `resw-to-xml -i <resw file path> <output file path>`